 The great thing about learning how to play ukulele is that it’s not an expensive instrument to learn.
 You don’t have to break the bank.
 For around $50, you can get a decent and playable ukulele.

 The sky really is the limit in terms of price.
 This is why it’s important to set a budget for yourself so you don’t get lost in all your options.

-Generally, you’ll pay more for better quality and craftsmanship.
-I say generally though because even though you go up in price, it doesn’t always mean the ukulele will be better made than one that’s cheaper.
+There are exceptions to this rule.
+Even though you go up in price, it doesn’t always mean the ukulele will be better made than one that’s cheaper.
 This is why it’s always important to play a lot of different ukuleles or at least read as many reviews online as you can.

 Because of how cheap you can get a good uke, you have no excuse not to get one!
-So let’s take a look at some good beginner ukes.

 5 Best Ukuleles to Buy for Beginners

 This is a laminate wood ukulele, but it’ll have the “look” of the real thing.
 Depending on how hard you play, you might have to tune the strings often.
-You also might find that the intonation is not perfect higher up on the fretboard.
+I found when I played the Lanikai LU-21 the intonation is not perfect higher up on the fretboard.
 For a beginner who just wants to strum some chords, this ukulele gets decent reviews and you can’t go wrong.
-Click here to learn more and buy the Lanikai LU-21 ukulele.

-I’ve had to include the Cordoba 15CM concert ukulele because of its outstanding reviews from everyone in the comments at the bottom of this post.
+You all give this ukulele outstanding reviews in the comments at the bottom of this post.
 This ukulele sports a mahogany top, back, and sides.
 In addition to a concert size, the Cordoba also comes in a smaller soprano size and a larger tenor size.
 If you have larger hands, definitely go with the tenor so you have extra space for your fingers between the frets.

 What Ukuleles Do You Recommend?